ibi-group/IBI.WZDx/README.md

 - Create a WZDx [WorkZoneFeed](https://github.com/usdot-jpo-ode/wzdx/blob/main/spec-content/objects/WorkZoneFeed.md) or [DeviceFeed](https://github.com/usdot-jpo-ode/wzdx/blob/main/spec-content/objects/DeviceFeed.md) GeoJSON string by serializing WZDx C# objects modeled in this library.
 - Deserialize a WZDx Work Zone Feed or Device Feed GeoJSON string into C# objects modeled in this library.

+### WZDx Version Support

-WZDx v4.0 and v4.1 are supported.
-The [WzdxSerializer](./src/IBI.WZDx/Serialization/WzdxSerializer.cs) defaults to outputting v4.1 (latest WZDx).
+WZDx versions 4.0 and 4.1 are supported; the [WzdxSerializer](./src/IBI.WZDx/Serialization/WzdxSerializer.cs) defaults to outputting v4.1 (latest WZDx).

+[Detour road events](https://github.com/usdot-jpo-ode/wzdx/blob/main/spec-content/objects/DetourRoadEvent.md) are not supported.
+When provided with a Work Zone Feed that includes detour road events, the WzdxSerializer.DeserializeFeed method will deserialize the detour events into a [RoadEventFeature](./src/IBI.WZDx/Models/RoadEvents/RoadEventFeature.cs) with `Properties` as `null`.

 ## Usage